Text of the Poem The Tiger (The Tiger)

 In this poem:

-• The Tiger symbolizes evil or Satan.
+· The Tiger symbolizes evil or Satan.

-• The Lamb is the symbol of the Goodness.
+· The Lamb is the symbol of the Goodness.

-• Distant Deeps depicts hell.
+· Distant Deeps depicts hell.

-• Skies symbolizes heaven.
+· Skies symbolizes heaven.

-Major Themes in The Tiger | The Existence of Evil
+Major Themes in The Tiger| The Existence of Evil

 William Blake’s poem “The Tiger” revolves around a question that embodies its main theme: Who created the tiger?
 Was it the God who created an innocent and meek lamb?
 Or was it Satan?
-Blake puts his question in the second couplet of the first stanza:
+Blake puts his question in second couplet of first stanza:

-What immortal hand or eye could frame thy fearful symmetry?
+What immortal hand or eye Could frame thy fearful symmetry?

 In what distant deeps or skies Burnt the fire of thy eyes?

 The word ‘deeps’ refer to earth or hell and skies refers to heaven.
-In both case, the poet refers to fire either the fire of hell or the fire of the stars.
+In both case, poet refers to fire either the fire of hell or the fire of the stars.

 No one can deny that the tiger symbolizes evil and that the lamb represents goodness or Christ.
 Blake put a question based on an old philosophical and theological question: Why does evil exist in a universe created and ruled by a kind God?
 Through the example of the fearful tiger, the poet wants to express his thoughts and examine the existence of evil in the world.
 The poet expresses his views in many ways: if God holds all powers and created everything (including goodness-expressed in The Lamb) of the world, why He created evil?
 Blake leaves it unanswered.
 He wants to show the canvas of reality in his poetry.

-William Blake made very clear and stark questions.These questions are handed over to the reader to ponder on these hidden facts; the speaker is unaware and doesn’t know that why God has created evil and goodness in one world being contrary to each other.
-However, by comparing tiger’s fearsomeness to evil and the lamb to the innocence and gentleness.
-The poet also wants to express that perhaps both creatures are essential parts of God’s creation.
-Perhaps the majesty of God’s work requires such contrary forces.
+William Blake made very clear and stark questions.
+These questions are handed over to the reader to ponder on these hidden facts; the speaker is unaware and doesn’t know that why God has created evil and goodness in one world being contrary to each other.
+However, by comparing tiger’s fearsomeness to evil and the lamb to the innocense and gentleness.
+The poets also wants to express that perhaps both creatures are essential parts of God’s creation.
+That is, perhaps the majesty of God’s work requires such contrary forces.
 By the end, the speaker suggests that without fear and danger, there could be no love and joy, therefor both forces are part of life.